ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-Lastly, if Clients are willing to issue and redeem tokens from a large number of Issuers for a specific Origin, and that Origin accepts tokens from all Issuers, segregation can occur.
-In particular, if a Client obtains tokens from many Issuers and an Origin later challenges that Client for a token from each Issuer, the Origin can learn information about the Client.
+Lastly, if Clients are willing to issue and redeem tokens from a large number of Issuers for a specific Origin, and that Origin accepts tokens from all Issuers, partitioning can occur.
+As an example, if a Client obtains tokens from many Issuers and an Origin later challenges that Client for a token from each Issuer, the Origin can learn information about the Client.
+This arrangement might happen if Clients request tokens from different Issuers, each of which have different Attester preferences.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
 Therefore, there is an exponential loss in privacy relative to the number of Issuers.

 The fundamental problem here is that the number of possible issuance configurations, including the keys in use and the Issuer identities themselves,